mandelsoft/documents/iac/README.md

 At least the second step seems to be easily automatable; already since decades installers are used to install software onto a machine, with standard configurations or with input parameters for the actual installation.

 The first category is more difficult to handle.
 When dealing with physical hardware, machines, which must be bought and provisioned into a data center setup, the first part is often a manual process as long as no robots can handle the physical operations.

-But with the upcoming virtualization environments for data centers even those parts can be handled more and more like software installations.
-Hyperscalers, but also technical environments for local data centers, like OpenStack, introduced APIs usable to provision network configurations and virtual or even physical machines and their configuration with users granting remote access.
+But with virtualizated environments for data centers (with software defined networking, storage, compute, and everything) even those parts can be handled more and more like software installations.
+Hyperscalers, but also technical environments for local data centers (e.g. OpenStack) introduced APIs for Infrastructure-as-a-Service (IaaS).

 <center>
 <img src="./media/03-IaaS.png" style="width:80%" />
 </center>

-Sounds simple, now we just can provide software installers as before, but not only handling the software installation (second part) as before, but the provisioning of the required technical environment, also.
+Sounds simple, now we just can provide software installers as before, but not only handling the software installation (second part) as before, but also the provisioning of the required technical environment.

 The real technical provisioning of the virtualizing infrastructure is not visible anymore and completely decoupled from the installation of a concrete software system.
 Basically, such an environment is a separate software system,